Cocaine Addiction In Canada

 From 1997 to 2000, cocaine was the most frequent substance reported in emergency-room episodes.

 Cocaine use among men is nearly twice then women.
-Based upon additional information sources, the office of National Drug Control Policy estimates the amount of chronic cocaine users at 3.6 million.
+Based on additional information sources, the office of National Drug Control Policy estimates the number of chronic cocaine users at 3.6 million.

 Adults between 18 and 25 years of age currently have the highest rate of cocaine use than any other age group.

 90% of cocaine users smoked, drank, or used cannabis prior to trying cocaine.

 In 1988, almost 300,000 kids were born with cocaine addiction.

 Overdose Risk: The dosage and method of use that can cause a cocaine overdose differs from individual to individual.
 The effects of overdose are extremely intense and, usually, short in nature.
 Even though uncommon, fatalities have been recorded from a cocaine overdose due to: seizures, heart attack, brain hemorrhage, kidney failure, stroke, and repeated convulsions.

 Cocaine Legal Status: Cocaine is an illegal drug.
 It can be administered by a doctor for legitimate medical uses, such as a local anesthetic for some eye, ear, and throat surgeries.